By Marcin Wojtyczka

 Forecasts for coastal and limited offshore sailing

 Provide weather radar, wind (GSF, ECMWF and local models with resolution up to 3 km), waves and many more forecasts for kiters, surfers, paragliders, pilots, sailors and anyone else.
 It can be used via a browser or installed as an app on smartphones.
 The app is great for coastal sailing but has limitations for offshore sailing as you cannot download the GRIB files and work with it offline.
-As a workaround, you can take screenshots, but you will not be able to use them with a satellite phone.
+As a workaround, you can take screenshots, but you will not be able to get updates offshore unless you have reliable internet.

 Forecasts for coastal and offshore sailing